-- Gifted adults come to therapy ready and able to do cognitive work.
-This makes sense because, beginning in childhood, their resilience has been based on their high IQ and intellectual abilities.
+- Gifted adults come to therapy ready and able to do challenging cognitive work.
+This makes sense because their resilience to adversity is based on their high IQ and intellectual abilities.

 - Gifted adults make progress at great speed when we’re working cognitively, or “top-down.”
 They are able to grasp – and own – new concepts quickly.
 They want to be supported and allowed to run as they put together and explore novel ideas.
-Because their minds never stop working, they come to session ready to report observations they have made, both about themselves and about the world, between sessions.
+Because their minds never stop working, they come to sessions ready to report observations they have made between sessions both about themselves and about the world.

 - Gifted adults are willing participants in the therapeutic process.
-This is because they quickly see the benefits of therapy when they apply what they are learning about themselves and the world.
+They quickly see the benefits of therapy when they apply what they are learning about themselves and the world in their daily lives.

 - Gifted adults are successful in their chosen fields.
-This is almost a universal observation in my practice, regardless of their age or education.
-Gifted adults tend to be risk-takers, willing to experiment with new ways of being both inside and outside of session.
+This is an almost universal observation in my practice, regardless of the age or educational-level of my gifted clients.
+They tend to be risk-takers, willing to experiment with new ways of being both inside and outside of session.

-- Gifted adults are willing and able to push themselves hard.
-They will frequently read outside of session, which allows them to access additional information and resources.
-They enjoy working collaboratively, and look to their therapist to be a sounding board to bounce ideas off of.
+- Gifted adults are able to push themselves hard.
+They frequently read outside of session, which allows them to access more information and resources than I can give them in an hour-long session.
+They enjoy working collaboratively and use me as a sounding board to bounce ideas off.

 - Gifted adults apply themselves with a single-minded focus.
 This characteristic applies across the board, regardless of whether we are talking about their work life or personal life.
-They typically want to achieve results quickly and will act on suggestions outside of session.
-They want to stretch their perspectives – and themselves – as quickly as possible.
-This requires their therapist to move quickly, too.
+They want to achieve results quickly and will act on suggestions outside of session.
+They want to stretch their perspectives – and themselves – as much as possible.
+This requires me to move quickly, too.

 - Gifted adults may argue that they want to keep our work at a cognitive level.
 This makes sense because they may feel safest and most confident when in their heads.
-However, once we establish a trusting relationship and they have made gains, they are often willing to stretch themselves and to venture into the unknown – the emotional and physical – more easily.
+Once we establish a trusting relationship and they have made gains, however, they are often willing to stretch themselves and to venture into working in less known areas – with emotions and somatically – more easily.

 - Gifted adults are less skilled when we talk about emotions.
-What has allowed them to succeed in life has often been their ability to be in their heads.
-When I ask them to identify their emotions, or to “sit” in their emotions, things can initially become foreign and less certain.
+Their ability to be in their heads is often what has allowed them to succeed in life.
+When I ask them to identify their emotions, or to “sit” in their emotions, things can feel foreign and less certain initially.

 - Gifted adults are less skilled when we talk about physical sensations they feel in their bodies.
 Gifted adults are often out of touch with their physical selves – especially if they experienced developmental trauma as children.

 - Gifted adults struggle when we discuss giving less of themselves to their work or unhealthy relationships.
 They struggle when I suggest that they “sit in their discomfort.”
 Their success has required that they use their strengths.
-But now, suddenly, they are being asked to do something they’re not good at.
-To go back to being a beginner, and to begin building skills from the ground up can be tough for gifted adults.
+Being asked to do something they’re not good at yet, to go back to being a beginner and to begin building skills from the ground up, can be tough for gifted adults.